MicrosoftDocs/quantum-docs-pr/articles/aq-test/azure-quantum-relnotes.md

 - IQ# support for Azure Quantum to [submit jobs from Q# Jupyter Notebooks](xref:microsoft.azure.quantum.submit-jobs.jupyter) & [Python](xref:microsoft.azure.quantum.submit-jobs.python) with Q#
 - Support for initial design-time diagnostics to determine whether a program can execute on the set target
 - New support for executing a targeted Q# application on quantum simulators & resource estimator
-- New `qdk-chem` tool for converting legacy electronic structure problem serialization formats (e.g.: FCIDUMP) to [Broombridge](xref:todo)
+- New `qdk-chem` tool for converting legacy electronic structure problem serialization formats (e.g.: FCIDUMP) to Broombridge.
 - New functions and operations in the [`Microsoft.Quantum.Synthesis` namespace](xref:microsoft.quantum.synthesis) for coherently applying classical oracles using transformation- and decomposition-based synthesis algorithms.
 - IQ# now allows arguments to the `%simulate`, `%estimate`, and other magic commands.
 See the [`%simulate` magic command reference](xref:microsoft.quantum.iqsharp.magic-ref.simulate) for more details.
 - New phase display options in IQ#.
 See the [`%config` magic command reference](xref:microsoft.quantum.iqsharp.magic-ref.config) for more details.